 We also have a BRAND NEW CHALLENGE FOR 2023!
 Join us to Read Around the US in 12 books throughout the year.

 Depending on your reading goals, you can do just one of the challenges per year, or complete them in any combination.

 Absolutely!
 How you choose to participate is totally up to you, so there’s no such thing as being behind and any month can be a great time to start!
 Because the challenge is self-paced, you can complete the prompts on your own schedule.

 Remind me again, how do I get the printable reading challenge log?

-To get the printable reading log, along with email notifications when each month’s book list is ready, just fill out the form email form in the blue box above the breakdown of what we’re reading each month.
+Just scroll back up and fill out the email form in the blue box, which is located above the links to all the book lists.
 If you’re already on the email list, it’s okay to fill it out again for this year’s tracker (you won’t end up getting double emails from us – we promise)

 What if I signed up, but didn’t receive the email?

 Sometimes our emails might get trapped in your spam filter.
 If you signed up, but haven’t received the email with the printable reading tracker, be sure to check your spam folder.
 To keep future emails out of the spam folder, be sure to add our email address to your address book, or drag our emails over to your Primary tab in Gmail.
 If you’ve checked your spam folder and still don’t see the email from us, then please send us a quick email to hello(at)bookgirlsguide(dot)com and we’ll get it sorted out for you as quickly as we can.

 Can we use the challenge for our book club?